citation-style-language/csl-editor/README.md

 2. Java runtime (doesn't have to be on server, just for pre-processing)

-3. Mail server (only for sending feedback emails)
+3. Mail server (for sending feedback emails)

+4. Python 2.6.5 or 2.7

 ### Instructions

-1. Checkout repo into directory that apache will read when receiving GET http://hostname/csl/ requests (e.g. on my server it's /var/www/steveridout.com/public\_html/csl).
+1. Checkout repo into directory <SERVER-ROOT>/csl-source/ where SERVER-ROOT is typically public\_html.

 2. Run "git submodule update --init" to fetch submodules.

 3. Run configure.sh from the checked out repository directory.

-4. That's it!
+4. Run "python deploy.py"

+5. Point your browser to /csl to access the site

+6. Point your browser to /csl/test to run unit tests

 # Attributions